Oskar Bolza: Life

 Bolza entered the University of Berlin in 1875.
-His first interest was in linguistics, then he studied physics with Kirchhoff and Helmholtz, but experimental work did not attract him, so he decided on mathematics in 1878.
+His first interest was in linguistics, then he studied physics with Gustav Kirchhoff and Hermann von Helmholtz, but experimental work did not attract him, so he decided on mathematics in 1878.
 The years 1878–1881 were spent studying under Elwin Christoffel and Theodor Reye at Strasbourg, Hermann Schwarz at Göttingen, and particularly Karl Weierstrass in Berlin.

-In the spring of 1888 he landed in Hoboken, NJ, searching for a job in the United States: he succeeded in finding a position in 1889 at Johns Hopkins University and then at the then newly founded Clark University.
+In the spring of 1888 he landed in Hoboken, New Jersey, searching for a job in the United States: he succeeded in finding a position in 1889 at Johns Hopkins University and then at the then newly founded Clark University.
 In 1892 Bolza joined the University of Chicago and worked there up to 1910 when, after becoming unhappy in the United States as a consequence of the death of his friend Heinrich Maschke in 1908, he and his wife returned to Freiburg in Germany.
 The events of World War I greatly affected Bolza and, after 1914, he stopped his research in mathematics.
 He became interested in religious psychology, languages (particularly Sanskrit), and Indian religions.
 He published the book Glaubenlose Religion (religion without belief) in 1930 under the pseudonym F. H. Marneck.
 However, later in his life, he returned to do research in mathematics, lecturing at University of Freiburg from 1929 up to his retirement in 1933.

 Academic career

-He completed his doctoral studies, after eight years of study and many changes of direction, in 1886, from the Georg-August-Universität Göttingen.
-He wrote his thesis, titled Über die Reduction hyperelliptischer Integrale erster Ordnung und erster Gattung auf elliptische, insbesondere über die Reduction durch eine Transformation vierten Grades (translated as On reduction of hyperelliptic integrals of first order and first kind to elliptic integrals, especially on reduction by transformation of fourth-degree) under the supervision of Felix Klein.
+After eight years of study and many changes of direction, he completed his doctoral studies at the Georg-August-Universität Göttingen in 1886, where he wrote his thesis under the supervision of Felix Klein.

 In 1889 Bolza worked at Johns Hopkins University, where Simon Newcomb gave him a temporary short-term appointment "reader in mathematics", then he obtained a position as an associate professor at Clark University.
-While at Clark, Bolza published the important paper On the theory of substitution groups and its application to algebraic equations in the American Journal of Mathematics.
+While at Clark, Bolza published an early work on group theory in the American Journal of Mathematics: "On the theory of substitution groups and its application to algebraic equations".
 In 1892 Bolza joined the University of Chicago and worked there up to 1910, when he decided to return to Freiburg in Germany: he was appointed there as honorary professor, while the University Chicago awarded him the title of "non-resident professor of mathematics" which he retained for the rest of his life.